ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.

+c === 7

+the operator '+' adds the two number variables together.
+Were these strings, it would concatenate the two strings (output would be 52)

 ## Question 3